Fellowships

 Is it for you?

-Fulbright Study/Research grants are available in around 140 countries in all academic disciplines and most artistic disciplines.
+Fulbright Study/Research grants are available in more than 130 countries in all academic disciplines and most artistic disciplines.
 By supporting an immersive, focused international experience for recent graduates, master’s candidates, doctoral students, and young professionals, the Fulbright aims to facilitate cultural exchange and promote mutual understanding.
 Most grantees plan their own study and/or research projects; some examples include university coursework, a degree program, independent library or field research in the humanities and social sciences, classes in a music conservatory or art school, creative writing or film projects, and laboratory projects in the life and physical sciences.
 Alongside their projects, applicants are expected to pursue additional community engagement plans.

 While grant lengths and dates vary by country, they tend to be one academic year in length (between 8-10 months) and correspond to the academic calendars abroad.
 Please consult the country summaries on the Fulbright website for specifics.